Or if Dinobase is already installed:dinobase install claude-codeInstalls Dinobase via uv, runs dinobase init, and writes CLI usage instructions to ~/.claude/CLAUDE.md. Then add your connectors:

 Install

-dinobase add stripe --api-key sk_test_...dinobase add hubspot --api-key pat-...dinobase syncSee Connecting Sources for the full list of 100+ supported sources, and Syncing & Scheduling for background sync options.
+dinobase add stripe --api-key sk_test_...dinobase add hubspot --api-key pat-...dinobase syncSee Connectors for the full list of 100+ supported connectors, and Syncing & Scheduling for background sync options.

 Claude Code can run shell commands directly, so no MCP configuration is needed.
 Just ask questions about your data: